NorthcoteHS/10DPRO/assessments/cat2_codeAndResearch/researchComponent/README.md

 # researchProject

-Part 2 of your CAT is to research a computer science or programming topic that interests you.
-You will create some form of report on the topic.
-Details below.
+Part 2 of your CAT is to research a computer science or programming topic that interests you, in pairs or individually, and create a report of your choice.

 ## Description